-Format: Speed talks + Q&A from participants (online) [Session recording – Coming soon!]
+Format: Speed talks + Q&A from participants (online) [Watch the recording!]

 Session organiser: Valantis Tsiakos

 This session invites contributions from Citizen Observatories (COs) and projects that identify as such, to join for an interactive ‘meet-and-greet’ session and to showcase CO tools and innovations that support sustainable development.
 This session provides an overview of the current landscape of COs and present innovations from them, such as new methodologies and conceptual models, as well as data innovations from hackathons, innovation and open data challenges.
 Alongside selected contributions, the WeObserve project presents a co-design toolkit to generate ideas for new COs for public participation, environmental monitoring and disaster management in the context of the SDG framework, as well as results from the WeObserve Open Data Challenge.